 This move comes after the comments made last Tuesday at the show with regards to the poor state of Europe’s economy.
 Marchionne said that the company is studying volumes and the timing of new products to determine when they have to be launched.

-Alfa considers the Giulia as a key car.
-It is expected to replace the Alfa 159.
-Alfa is currently planning the sedan and station wagon versions.
+Alfa Romeo considers the Giulia as a key car.
+It is expected to replace the Alfa Romeo 159.
+The brand is currently planning the sedan and station wagon versions.

 Since 18 months ago, Marchionne has rejected three rounds of styling proposals for this car.
 In fact, the only Alfa model that didn’t postpone its 2013 launch is the five-door MiTo subcompact.
 The Alfa 4C coupe will be delayed slightly.